Halim Perdanakusuma International Airport: Colonial era

+Formerly, the area in Tjililitan where Halim Perdanakusuma Airport is now located was owned by a Dutchman named Pieter van der Velde.
+The estate, known as Tandjoeng Ost, was originally used as a rubber plantation.
+Part of the plantation was later transferred to the government of the Dutch East Indies for the construction of an airfield.

 Halim Perdanakusuma Airport is the first airfield in the city of Jakarta, which was formerly known as Batavia.
-It was built around 1924 and was originally named Tjililitan Air Base (Vliegveld Tjililitan), after its borough.
-On November 1, 1928, Tjililitan Air Base began operations under a Dutch airline in the Dutch East Indies, the Koninklijke Nederlandsch-Indische Luchtvaart Maatschappij (KNILM), which served routes from Batavia to Bandung, as well as from Batavia to Semarang and Surabaya.
+It was built around 1924 and was originally named Tjililitan Airfield (Vliegveld Tjililitan), after its borough.
+On November 1, 1928, Tjililitan airfield began operations under a Dutch airline in the Dutch East Indies, the Koninklijke Nederlandsch-Indische Luchtvaart Maatschappij (KNILM), which served routes from Batavia to Bandung, as well as from Batavia to Semarang and Surabaya.
 A year later, the name Tjililitan Air Base gained international recognition after the Dutch airline KLM set a record for intercontinental flight using a Fokker F.VII aircraft.
 The flight covered a distance of 14,500 km from the Netherlands to Batavia in 10 days, carrying only four passengers.
+In addition to its role as a civilian airfield, it also served as a base for the Royal Netherlands East Indies Army Air Force (ML-KNIL).
+When the Pacific Theater of World War II broke out in 1941, the airfield became home to Air Group III (vliegtuiggroep), which consisted of three divisions (afdelingen).
+Each division was equipped with nine Martin B-10 bombers, plus two additional aircraft held in reserve as spares.
+In preparation for the Japanese attack on the Dutch East Indies, the airfield was expanded to accommodate additional military aircraft.